-50S05 Diversity and inclusion
+50S05 Equality, diversity and inclusion

 This unit focuses on how adapting leadership styles to manage, monitor and report on equality and diversity is essential for inclusive practice and legislation.
-The importance of promoting a diverse and inclusive workforce to drive a positive culture and celebrate diversity and inclusion increases organisational performance as well as meeting the needs of employees and customers more effectively.
+The importance of promoting an equal, diverse and inclusive workforce to drive a positive culture and celebrate equality, diversity and inclusion increases organisational performance as well as meeting the needs of employees and customers more effectively.

-You will cover the value that diversity and inclusion has in the workplace and how a diversity and inclusion strategy can support organisations.
-You will evaluate the contribution and challenges that diversity and inclusion brings and how this meets employee and customer needs.
+You will cover the value that equality, diversity and inclusion has in the workplace and how an equality, diversity and inclusion strategy can support organisations.
+You will evaluate the contribution and challenges that equality, diversity and inclusion brings and how this meets employee and customer needs.
 You will learn about the requirements of employment legislation and regulations and the key requirements for statutory reporting on disability, ethnicity, gender and pay gap reporting.
-Additionally, you will undertake a review of organisational policies and practices in relation to diversity and inclusivity at work and conduct an equality impact assessment on a people practice policy.
-Finally, you will evaluate the role of managers and leaders in creating a culture that celebrates difference and embraces diversity and inclusion.
+Additionally, you will undertake a review of organisational policies and practices in relation to equality, diversity and inclusivity at work and conduct an equality impact assessment on a people practice policy.
+Finally, you will evaluate the role of managers and leaders in creating a culture that celebrates difference and embraces equality, diversity and inclusion.

-- 1 Understand the importance of embracing diversity and inclusion in organisations. - 1.1 Assess the value of diversity and inclusion in organisations for employees, customers and wider stakeholders.
+- 1 Understand the importance of embracing equality, diversity and inclusion in organisations. - 1.1 Assess the value of equality, diversity and inclusion in organisations for employees, customers and wider stakeholders.